FullStackForger/hapi-app-mongo-model/README.md

 It is build on the top of MongoDB's native driver.
 It is build with tone of features such us object schemas and validation.

-Mongoose is however unnecesary if you would want to reuse Hapi Joi schemas for validation of your model objects.
+Mongoose is however unnecesary if you would want to reuse Hapi Joi schemas for validation of your model objects or need lower level apis without package overhead.

 Hapi-app-mongo-model is provides lightweight abstraction on the top of Monk, which is abstraction over MongoDB native driver.